ultravioletrs/cocos-docs/docs/getting-started.md

 Next we need to start manager.
 But first we'll need to install some prerequisites.

 ### Vsock
-This is used to communicate between manager and agent.
-To enable it run:
+[Virtio-vsock](https://wiki.qemu.org/Features/VirtioVsock) is a host/guest communications device.
+It allows applications in the guest and host to communicate.
+In this case, it is used to communicate between manager and agent.
+To enable it run the following on the host:
 `sudo modprobe vhost_vsock`

 to confirm that it is enabled run: